benjamin-jsauve/peer_cluster/README.md

-# Peer Cluster Redisual Momentum
+# Peer Cluster Residual Momentum

 End-to-end toy factor strategy pipeline with optional ML meta-labeling.
 Cached outputs live in `data/processed/` so you do not have to recompute every run.